Care Management > Types of Utilization Reviews

 We must make a determination if a concurrent approval is warranted and notify the member and provider by phone and in writing.
 The determination must be made within one business day of receipt of the necessary information.
-Hospitals and skilled nursing facilities receive a Concurrent Review Status Report for HIP and CompreHealth EPO members twice daily - in the morning and afternoon, which is posted to www.emblemhealth.com behind sign-in.
+Hospitals and skilled nursing facilities receive a Concurrent Review Status Report for HIP and CompreHealth EPO (Retired August 1, 2018) members twice daily in the morning and afternoon, which is posted to www.emblemhealth.com behind sign-in.

 In addition to the phone calls made and letters sent, providers will be able to access the status of a case when they sign in to www.emblemhealth.com.
-Hospitals and skilled nursing facilities receive a Concurrent Review Status Report for HIP and CompreHealth EPO members twice daily - in the morning and afternoon, which is posted to www.emblemhealth.com behind sign-in.
+Hospitals and skilled nursing facilities receive a Concurrent Review Status Report for HIP and CompreHealth EPO (Retired August 1, 2018) members twice daily in the morning and afternoon, which is posted to www.emblemhealth.com behind sign-in.

 We must make a determination if a retrospective approval is warranted and notify the member and the provider of the determination by phone and in writing.
 We must make a decision within 30 days of receipt of the necessary information.

-The expedited review must be conducted when we determine or provider indicates a delay would seriously jeopardize the member's life, health or ability to attain, maintain, or regain maximum functions.
+The expedited review must be conducted when we determine, or when the provider indicates a delay would seriously jeopardize the member's life, health or ability to attain, maintain, or regain maximum functions.
 Members have the right to request an expedited review, but we may provide an adverse determination and notice will be given under standard time frames.